austinhuang0131/joinmatrix/guide/fix-decryption-error.md

 If others cannot decrypt your message, try:

 * If you do not know what it does, disable the room-specific setting "Never send encrypted messages to unverified sessions in this room from this session" (in Room Settings => Security & Privacy), as well as the default setting "Never send encrypted messages to unverified sessions from this session" (in User Settings => Security & Privacy).
 * On PC Element (or Nheko), open the recipient's profile and show their active sessions (for Element, under "Security").
-Check if the recipient's current session is there (without asking the recipient, you may use "View Source" on the recipient's latest message, the device ID is `device_id` in `content` under "Original Event Source").
+Check if the session that your recipient is using is there.
+(Alternatively, on Element, check if a red warning indicating unverified or deleted/unknown devices appears next to your recipient's message.)
 If not, please verify whether your homeserver and clients are working correctly.
 Some experimental client features (especially [Sliding Sync](https://github.com/element-hq/element-web/issues/27580)) may interfere with decryption.
 * If you're selfhosting, check your network setup!

 To prevent future issues, try: